 I received my PhD in history from the University of Toronto in 2006 and my MA from Queen’s University in 2001.
 Prior to joining Laurier, I was an assistant professor at the University of Southern Mississippi from 2007-2011.

-I am also pursuing a SSHRC-funded digital humanities project on contrasting views of Jack the Ripper’s London.
-This project will result in an open-access website tracking popular representations of crime, poverty, and sexuality in Whitechapel from 1885-1895.
+I previously completed a SSHRC-funded digital humanities project on contrasting views of Jack the Ripper’s London.
+This heart of the project is titled "Mapping Ripper's Whitechapel," an open-access website tracing popular representations of crime, poverty, and sexuality in the Victorian press from 1885-1895.

-I am happy to supervise graduate students in the areas of Victorian gender history, cultural history, and the history of sexuality and psychiatry in Britain and its empire.
+I am happy to supervise graduate students in the areas of Victorian gender, culture, war, sexuality and psychiatry in Britain and its empire.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã